Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Simulation Results

-As shown in Table \ref{Tab_results}, incorporating physics information allowed us to achieve an \emph{infinite} time horizon safety guarantee with only $2$ data samples (\emph{i.e.,} $T = 2$).
+As shown in Table \ref{Tab_results}, incorporating the physics-guided quadratic constraint allowed us to achieve an \emph{infinite} time horizon safety guarantee with only $2$ data samples (\emph{i.e.,} $T = 2$).
 In contrast, the purely data-driven case required at least \emph{$13$} data samples ($T = 13$) to ensure the same guarantee.

 With the robust safety controller in place, all trajectories of the Lorenz system remain within the safe set for an infinite time horizon, as shown in Figure \ref{fig:b1}, aligning with our theoretical results in Theorem \ref{Lemma imp}.